-- 4. With that first application of primer sanded down, go over the surfaces and look for imperfections.
-Use a spot light at a low angle to the surfaces in a dark room to quickly point out any imperfections.
-You should use compressed air to blow off the surfaces first.
-Wiping them will leave sanding material down in any imperfections and you'll miss seeing them. - 5.
-Apply a second coat of primer.
+- D 5.
+Spray a second coat of primer.
 This coat can be a thinner application.
-After cure, sand it down with 220 grit.
+After curing, sand it down with 220 grit.
 You can either wet or dry sand.
-If you wet sand, the sandpaper will not tend to clog up (use 3M wet/dry-black sandpaper).
+If you wet sand, the sandpaper will not tend to clog up (use 3M wet / dry black sandpaper).
 However, with wet sanding, you should allow at least one to two weeks for the surfaces to fully dry before painting.
-If you dry sand, use the aluminum oxide sandpaper (light grayish color). - 6.
+If you dry sand, use the aluminum oxide sandpaper (light grayish color). - D 6.
 If you are intending to use a urethane type of paint, then generally a 220 grit finish is acceptable as a paint base.
-If you choose an acrylic / enamel type of paint, you should go to a 360 grit finish since it will show the scratches more readily than a urethane. - 7.
+If you choose an acrylic / enamel type of paint, you should go to a 360 grit finish since it will show the scratches more readily than a urethane. - D 7.
 The second coating of primer should also be sanded down quite thoroughly.
-If you begin to show the prepreg through, spray a touch-up with primer and lightly resand the touch-ups.
-This will assure the thinnest possible primer coat, yet allow full coverage. - 8.
+If the prepreg begins to show through, touch-up with a spray of primer and lightly resand.
+This will assure the thinnest possible primer coat, yet allow full coverage. - D 8.
 If you have some (few) imperfections located after everything else is readied for paint, limited use of a lacquer spotting putty is acceptable.
 This should be used sparingly.
 It is packaged in a tube and will set up in about 20 minutes.
 Use a small squeegee to apply it, then spot sand with 220 grit.
 Make sure that it is feathered out nicely or else an edge will result and show through in the paint.
-The two part spotting putties are much better though and will set up equally fast.
+The two part spot putties, or glazing compounds, are much better though and will set up equally fast.